freebsd/pkg/README.md

 It is a good idea that you backup your local package database on regular basis.

-In order to backup the local package database, you should use the 'pkg backup' command.
+In order to backup the local package database, you should use the `pkg backup` command.

 	# pkg backup -d /path/to/pkgng-backup.dump